 All qualified retirement plans are required to provide benefits that do not discriminate in favor of highly compensated employees (HCE’s).
 The IRS Code demands that these plans illustrate nondiscrimination compliance by satisfying specific tests as they relate to each particular contribution.
 For example, a 401(k) plan must demonstrate its compliance by having its salary reduction contributions satisfy the Actual Deferral Percentage Test (ADP) and its matching contributions satisfy the Actual Contribution Percentage Test (ACP).

 A profit sharing contribution plan needs to prove that the benefits are non-discriminatory.
 One method is by allocating the contributions as an equal percentage for all participants.
 This formula satisfies a regulatory “safe harbor test.”
 However, there are other types of tests that can be performed allowing benefits that are not uniform.
-This allows allocations that skew favorable benefits to HCE’s while providing comparable benefits to lower paid employees as illustrated below.
+This allows allocations that skew favorable benefits to HCE’s while providing comparable benefits to lower-paid employees.

 The General Test